Skip to content

 The survey collected data on food intake, physical activity levels and the physical measurements of over 4000 children across Australia and was the first survey of its kind to involve both Government and the food industry.

-The survey, which cost $3 million, was jointly funded by the Australian Food and Grocery Council, the Department of Health and Ageing and the Department of Agriculture, Fisheries and Forestry.
+The survey, which cost $3 million, was jointly funded by the Australian Food and Grocery Council, the Department of Health, and the Department of Agriculture, Fisheries and Forestry.
 It was undertaken by the CSIRO and the University of South Australia and the data gathering phase was completed by October 2007.

 The National children's nutrition and physical activity survey has shown that 72 per cent of 2-16 year old children were of a healthy weight, but 17 per cent were overweight, 6 per cent obese and 5 per cent were underweight.